cassidyjmorales/cassidyjmorales.github.io/README.md

 - Investigated the ratio of individuals with disabilities below the poverty line in NC using R

 **Inaugural Speeches Sentiment Analysis** | [Presentation](text.pdf)
-- Used python package 'vader' with teammates to analyze the sentiment of presidential inaugural speeches from the historical roaring 20s to modern COVID-19
+- Used Python package 'vader' with teammates to analyze the sentiment of presidential inaugural speeches from the historical roaring 20s to modern COVID-19

 **Lyft vs Ford GoBike** | [Project](portfolio.pdf)
 - Analyzed Lyft's electric bike sales with SQL to gain insights into the market and provided recommendations to acquire new customers